 Bots for issue and pull requests management

-Projects must take care of its community.
+Projects must take care of their community.
 This means managing well the pending issues (and related comments) and pull requests so that visitors don’t get the feeling the project is not interested in their contributions.
 If you don’t have the time to manage your community, these bots will do it for you:

 - Stale closes abandoned issues after a period of inactivity.